Tips for a Low-maintenance Garden

 Flowes

 Evergreens arrive in various shapes and sizes with different shades of green.
-When shopping, pay attention to the title or instructions.
+When shopping, pay attention to the title or instructions on the product.
 Shrubs don’t stay pretty for long.
-You don’t want an upkeep nightmare by pruning four periods a year.
+You don’t want to deal with a maintenance nightmare by pruning four times a year.

 We have gathered our favorite evergreen shrubs to help you create your selection.